8 Types of Owls in Louisiana

 Barred owls (Strix Varia) prefer marshes and old forests to build their nests, and Louisiana is ideal for them.

-They are rather widespread in the state and do not migrate or move around much, preferring to stay in the same spot for extended periods of time.
+They are rather widespread in the state and do not migrate or move around much, preferring to stay in the same spot for extended periods.

 Along with their “Who cooks for you?
 When asked, “Who cooks for you all?”
 The Barred Owl makes various noises, including one that sounds roughly like a monkey.